 The SEC had the choice to proceed before a federal district court, but instead, it assigned Michelle’s case to a new ALJ for a do-over.
 SEC employees play judge, jury, and prosecutor in agency proceedings, so unsurprisingly, the agency wins the vast majority of the cases it brings in-house.
 In fact, Cameron Elliot, the ALJ assigned to Michelle’s case, often warned defendants that he never ruled against SEC in enforcement proceedings.

-In 2018, the SEC assigned her case to a new ALJ for a do-over.
-She would now have to go through the entire enforcement process for a second time.
-But there remains another constitutional problem with the SEC’s ALJs.
-To “faithfully execute the laws under the Constitution, the president must not only be able to appoint all federal officers, but remove them as well.
-If the president cannot remove “officers” such as ALJs, then the president can’t control the administrative agencies they are charged with overseeing.
+Problem is, SEC ALJs are not appointed by the president.
+They are hired by the SEC like any other civil servant.
+To faithfully execute the laws under the Constitution, the president must not only be able to appoint all federal officers but remove them as well.
+If the president cannot remove officers such as ALJs, then the president can’t control the administrative agencies they are charged with overseeing.

 The consequence for Ms. Cochran is that her second enforcement proceeding is just as unconstitutional as her first—which means that after being prosecuted yet a second time, she will ultimately have to run the SEC enforcement gauntlet all over again.

 SEC’s administrative proceedings can take such a crushing personal, financial, and reputational toll that most targets are forced to settle, even if they protest their innocence profusely.
 Michelle deserves to have her case heard before a federal court that is competent to decide the constitutional claims at issue before the unconstitutional ALJ proceeding takes place.